Alicepinch/everything-vegan/README.md

 ## Features

 - [x] Register account
-  - New users can register an account, once registered user is logged in an session cookie created
+- New users can register an account, once registered user is logged in and session cookie is created
 - [x] Login to account
 - Existing users can log into their account, creating session cookie
 - [x] Personal profile page
-  - Displays users created recipes
+- Displays recipes created by user logged in
+- [x] Update profile photo
+- Logged in users can update their profile photo on their profile page
+- [x] Delete account
+- Logged in users can delete their own accounts from profile page (User is prompted to confirm before deletion)
 - [x] Add new recipe
-  - Form to add new recipe to users profile and recipes page
+- Logged in users can complete the form to add new recipe to website
-- [x] Recipes page
+- [x] Recipe's page
-  - Displays all recipes created by all users
+- Displays all recipes from all users
 - [x] Single recipe page
-  - Fetches all recipe's information to display to page
+- Displays specific recipe's information to page
 - [x] Flash messages
-  - Provide information, warnings and error messages from backend to user
+- Displays information, warnings and error messages from backend to user
 - [x] Search
 - All users can search recipes by name, description, ingredients
 - [x] Filter drop down
 - All users can filter recipes by Breakfast, Lunch, Dinner and Desserts
 - [x] Update password
-  -  Users can change their password if they know their current password and two new passwords match
+-  Logged in users can change their password if they know their current password and two new passwords match
-- [x] Update profile photo
-  - Users can update their profile photo on their profile page
-- [x] Delete account
-  - Users can delete their own accounts
 - [x] Delete recipe
-  - Users can delete a recipe if they created it
+- Logged in users can delete recipe only if they created it (User is prompted to confirm before deletion)
 - [x] Edit recipe
-  -  Form to edit and update current recipe information if user created it
+-  Logged in users can complete edit form to update recipe information only if the user created it
-- [x] Save recipe's
+- [x] Save Recipes
-  - Users can save recipe's and access this information from profile page
+- Logged in users can save and remove recipes from their saved page which they can access from profile page
-- [x] Remove saved recipe's
-  - Users can remove saved recipe's
 - [x] Navigation bar
-  - Displays different navigation link to users that are logged in.
-Can see this in the [Wireframes section](#wireframes)
+- All users have a navigation bar, however this looks different to users that are logged in.
+You can see this in the [Wireframes section](#wireframes)
 - [x] Footer
-  - Same footer across all pages
+- All users have the same footer across all pages
 - [x] Newsletter subscription
-  -  User can submit their email to receive newsletters in the future
+-  All users can submit their emails to receive newsletters in the future
 - [x] Contact email
 -  All users can email if needed, currently a set up to go through to personal email address (In the future an email would be created for Eating Vegan)
-- [x] Login required
-  - Only users that are logged into session can access certain pages and functions
 - [x] Admin
-  - Admin account can view all the recipes from the website on their profile page and edit/delete any if needed.
+- Admin account can view all the recipes on their profile page and edit/delete any if needed.
 - [x] Error Pages
 - 404 page not found, 500 internal server error and 405 method not allowed custom pages which redirect back to homepage
 - [x] Responsive design
 - Website is optimized for multiple screen sizes
 - [x] Homepage
-  - Provides users with information about the website and how it works
+- Provides all users with information about the website and how it works

 ## Security Features:

 - Hashed passwords using password hash from the Werkzeug Library to ensure passwords are not compromised and are secure
-- Password validation implemented to ensure users create strong passwords, password must include on lowercase, uppercase, number and symbol: !@#$%^&*
+- Users are forced to create strong passwords from [validation.py](validation.py), password must include on lowercase, uppercase, number and symbol: !@#$%^&*
 - App logic checks session cookie matches the user that created recipes or is the admin to allow only them to remove or edit recipes
 - Access to delete recipe and edit recipe URL's is prevented for users who have not created the recipe or are not an admin by directing to a 404 page.
 This is to prevent hackers knowing that the URL is correct
 - Access to delete account URL is also restricted to only the user that is logged in at the time to prevent hackers deleting any other users account